Abdolnaser Hemmati: Economy Minister

 Hemmati joined the cabinet of President Masoud Pezeshkian as economy minister in 2024.
 On 2 March 2025, he was removed from office after 182 of 273 MPs in the Islamic Consultative Assembly voted for his impeachment, citing the country's ongoing economic crisis that saw high inflation and the devaluation of the Iranian rial.

+Central Bank Governor

+Hemmati served as governor of the Central Bank of Iran twice, the latest being in 2025.